jaredsparta/Terraform-1/README.md

 ## Examples
 - In the following, the AMI's used are already provisioned to run the app and the database (via Packer and Ansible)
 - The following examples use variables named within a separate `.tf` file.
-As the variables contain sensitive information (personal IP's etc.) they were omitted.
-You will have to use the following structure to create your own file:
-    - Create a file named `variables.tf` (it can be named however you want as long as the file extension is `.tf`)
-    - Inside this file write the following:
+These variables are found in `terraform-files/variables.tf`
+    - I have omitted the AMI ID's as well as my own personal IP address.
+You would need to add these to that file for Terraform to work entirely
+    - So add the following in that file:
     ```tf
-    variable "ami" {
+    variable "personal" {
         type = map
         default = {
-        "app" = "<ami-id>"
+            "key" = "key-name"
-        "db" = "<ami-id>"
+            "ip" = "ip-address/32"
         }
     }

-    variable "personal" {
+    variable "ami" {
         type = map
         default = {
-            "key" = "<key-name>"
+            "app" = "ami-id"
-            "ip" = "<personal-ip>/32"
+            "db" = "ami-id"
         }
     }
     ```
-- This can also be found in `variables.tf.template`

 <br>